 consultations with colleagues or other experts

-his or her opinion.’
+in reaching his or her opinion.’

 This opinion breaks the tie between the First and Fourth District on this subject and makes it clear that no expert can testify as to inadmissible hearsay with respect to others’ opinions as part of the testifying expert’s direct examination.